 Less than 2% of all humanitarian funding goes directly to local aid organisations, despite their crucial role in crisis response.
-This project aims to strike a more acceptable balance between international and local responses to disasters; shifting this balance of power towards locally led humanitarian response.
+This project helped achieve a more acceptable balance between international and local responses to disasters; shifting the balance of power towards locally led humanitarian response.

 About the project